peter-lawrey/HugeCollections-OLD/README.md

-SharedHashMap is Deprected
+SharedHashMap is deprected
 ==============================

 SharedHashMap has been renamed to ChronicleMap and moved to the new Git Hub project [ChronicleMap](https://github.com/OpenHFT/Chronicle-Map)

-All new development we be done on the ChronicleMap project, the old ShareHashMap code will remain in this project.
+All new development will be done on the ChronicleMap project, the old ShareHashMap code will remain in this project.

 HugeCollections